Best Affordable Places to Live in Wyoming in 2025

 Photo credit: iStock/Brittany Grant

-Originally founded back in 1891 as a railway town, Gillette has come a long way: With a population of just over 33,000, it’s the third-largest in Wyoming behind Cheyenne and Casper.
+Originally founded back in 1891 as a railway town, Gillette has come a long way: With a population of more than 33,000, it’s the third-largest city in Wyoming behind Cheyenne and Casper.
 Fossil fuels are a large part of the boom — and to this day, energy remains the community’s largest industry.
-It’s also close at hand to natural attractions like Keyhole State Park and Devil Tower for outdoor recreation enthusiasts.
+It’s also close to natural attractions like Keyhole State Park and Devil Tower for outdoor recreation enthusiasts.

 Home Price-to-Income Ratio: 3.8